DNS Records: How the Web Finds Your Server

 MX Records: Where Email Is Delivered

 MX (Mail Exchange) records tell mail servers where to deliver email sent to your domain.
-Unlike A and CNAME records, MX records have a priority value.
+Unlike other record types, MX records include a priority value.
 Lower numbers have higher priority.
-Mail servers try the highest priority record first and fall back to lower priority records if the primary server is unavailable.
+Mail servers attempt delivery to the highest priority record first and fall back to lower priority records if the primary server is unavailable.

-For most small businesses using a third-party email provider, the configuration looks like this:
+For small businesses using a third-party email provider, the configuration typically looks like this using Google Workspace as an example:

 Name: @